The first time I ate Artichoke a La Barigoule I was in Chartres visiting a friend and it was she who made it for me.

 There were multiple choices I had to make: what kind of bread to use, fresh or day old or toasted; the ratio of chocolate and/or cocoa powder, whole eggs or yolks only, cream and/or milk, leavened or not, and whether or not to bake them in a large pan and cut them to size or bake them individually.
 After I made a promising batter, I cooked some in a high sided pan oblong pan, some in ring molds and some in muffin cups.
 I cut out individual cakes from the batch in the high sided pan but didn’t like the exposed edge.
 Muffin cups with tulip shaped liners worked but I was looking for a more formal shape.
 Ring molds seemed to be the way to go.
 You get a bit of leakage coming out of the bottom but not too bad if your tray is completely flat.
 The silpat seems to help stop the leakage as does a cold sheet pan.
 Alternatively, you can buy some cylindrical liners to go inside the ring molds.

 INGREDIENTS (makes roughly 6-8)

 125 grams of lightly toasted brioche ( You’ll need to start with a 12 ounce loaf of an all butter brioche.
 You can also use all butter croissant.
 I have used croissants that were 24 hours old.
-I bought them at the end of the day and let them sit in a paper bag overnight and then toasted them).
+I bought them at the end of the day and let them sit in a paper bag overnight, split them horizontally and then toasted them).

 200 grams (4) whole eggs